searayeah/bert-russian-sentiment-emotion/README.md

 ## Fine-tuned models

-The fine-tuned modes for each model-dataset combination, which are automatically downloaded when `task="eval"` are located in my [Hugging Face profile](https://huggingface.co/seara). #to-do maybe paste all the links here
+The fine-tuned modes for each model-dataset combination, which are automatically downloaded when `task="eval"`, are located in my [Hugging Face profile](https://huggingface.co/seara). #to-do maybe paste all the links here

 ## Results